surenpoghosian/TheLongStory/README.md

 # Playgrounds of this project
-Below you can find our experiments on this project important parts
+Below you can find our experiments on this project's important parts

 • [UIKitDynamics Gravity etc.](https://github.com/surenpoghosian/UikitDynamicsExperiments) <br/>
 • [Collisions](https://github.com/GarikHovsepyan/UIKitDynamicsCollisionTests) <br/>